ramar-work/briggs/README.md

 Installation
 ------------

+To get `briggs` working, you'll need at a minimum:

+- OpenSSL

+If you want MySQL, Postgres or Oracle support you'll need to add those libraries to your system or request that they be compiled in if building `briggs` from source.

+Keep reading for instructions on how to build.

+### Yum-Based Distributions (Red Hat, Oracle, Fedora, etc.)

+yum install postgresql

+### Apt-Based Distributions

+postgresql

+### Building from Source

-### 3-step install
+#### 3-step install

 On Unix-like systems (e.g. not Windows) `make && make install` should be all that's needed to run on your system.
 Windows users can get up and running fairly easily via Cygwin.

-Provided you have wget or curl on your system, run the following three commands to get briggs built and installed on your system.
+Provided you have wget or curl on your system, run the following three commands to get `briggs` built and installed on your system.

 <pre>
 $ wget https://github.com/zaiah-dj/briggs/archive/master.zip